czi-hca-comp-tools/easy-data/README.md

 # easy-data

 Easy access to benchmark datasets.
+Add your benchmarking desiderata and your datasets below.

 To add a dataset, just create a section with a description and links to download it below.
 How easy can you make it to get started?